jobbflykt/x509-mode/README.md

 **t** toggle between x509-mode and x509-asn1-mode

-**q** quit and kill view buffer. v
+**q** quit and kill view buffer.

 In x509-asn1-mode, additional keys can be used to parse nested ASN.1 structures.
-Place cursor on a line in the asn.1 buffer and press **d** to re-parse at that offset, going *down*.
-Press **u** to go *up*.
+Place cursor on a line in the asn.1 buffer and press:

+**d** to re-parse at that -offset, going *down*.

+**u** to go *up*.
 Can be used repeatedly.

-Similarly, but with slightly different semantics, is **s** which calls asn1parse with the flag "-strparse N" where *N* is the offset at the current line. -strparse is used to parse BIT STRINGs and OCTET STRINGs as.
+Similarly, but with slightly different semantics, is

+**s** which calls asn1parse with the flag "-strparse N".

+Where *N* is the offset at the current line. -strparse is used to parse BIT STRINGs and OCTET STRINGs as.
 The offset *N* is calculated differently for -strparse and -offset.

 ## Installation